conquered the third festival.

 Of course, we knew from the beginning that with our first game, we are not going reach the quality of world class games.
 However, this showed us, that if we don’t have to support low profile graphic cards, we might be able to have something close to last generation of game engines.

-Mr. Kazemi, You were in charge of developing the Game Engine, how long did it take to write the engine, and how many lines of code the engine has?
+How long did it take to write the engine, and how many lines of code the engine has?

 It took 18 months to design, and develop the engine.
 The main source is around 25,000 lines of code, and it’s completely object-oriented.